 The budgeted expense includes expenses for the regular annual expense and two fundraising appeals.

 Printing & Promotion Expenses

 Printing and Promotion budgeted expenses include costs for in-house copying/printing as well as external marketing and promotion expenses.
+We have added a expenses to for Community Event engagement.

 Program Expense - Youth Assistance